One Day In Zion National Park Itinerary (From A Frequent Visitor)

 The entrance fee for Zion is $35 per vehicle, which is good for 7 days.
 There are no timed-entry vehicle reservation requirements for Zion, unlike the Arches National Park reservations.

 If you have an America The Beautiful National Park Pass your admission to Zion is free.
+The pass is good for everyone in your vehicle, or if you’re walking into the park it covers 4 adults.

 Since most parks charge $30-$35 to enter, if you plan to visit more than 2 parks in a 12 month period the America The Beautiful pass will save you money.